nathanjhood/MSYS2-toolchain/README.md

 ```

 ...and so forth.
 Naturally, the above is a condensed representation of the overall idea.
 There is a lot of testing and head-scratching to get one sub-system (and the 'buildsystem/chainload' paradigm) running nicely, for which I'm currently using MINGW64.
 Once that chainload file is complete (...?) it should be easy work for the IDE to 'change all occurances' of certain vars, and I'm sure everything will all just work out fine. :D

+Please be aware that a prefix of just "MSYS_" is referring to vars coming from the 'buildsystem' file, if loaded.
+The vars with prefix of "MSYS<u>2</u>_" refer to what you would usually get from Msys64 if entering the "MSYS2" subsystem.
+It's a close call, but I think it's ok!?

 ## Todo